 All that, plus I did one of my earliest Tweets that day; one of the first to be well-received, anyway:

 ’Ah, a morning run along the banks of the Irwell; how nice to be-EWWW!!
-DEAD GOOSE DEAD GOOSE!!!’19th May 2020 Half way!
+DEAD GOOSE DEAD GOOSE!!!’1st July 2020 This is the month!

 Well, this last couple of weeks have been really wonderful.
 Everyone who has pledged so far - so many, lovely generous people! - has given me joy, and that's fed back into writing Running Tracks, which I'm loving more than ever.